 When an estate terminates, the personal representative can choose to transfer to the beneficiaries the credit for all or part of the estate's estimated tax payments for the last tax year.
-To make this choice, the personal representative must complete Form 1041-T, Allocation of Estimated Tax Payments to Beneficiaries, and file either separately or with the estate's final Form 1041.
+To make this choice, the personal representative must complete Form 1041-T, Allocation of Estimated Tax Payments to Beneficiaries, and file it either separately or with the estate's final Form 1041.
 The Form 1041-T must be filed by the 65th day after the close of the estate's tax year.

-The estimated tax allocated to each beneficiary is treated as paid or credited to the beneficiary on the last day of the estate's final tax year and must be reported on line 14a, Schedule K-1 (Form 1041).
-If the estate terminated in 2004, this amount is treated as a payment of 2004 estimated tax made by the beneficiary on January 15, 2005.
+The estimated tax allocated to each beneficiary is treated as paid or credited to the beneficiary on the last day of the estate's final tax year and must be reported in box 13, Schedule K-1 (Form 1041) using code A. If the estate terminated in 2007, this amount is treated as a payment of 2007 estimated tax made by the beneficiary on January 15, 2008.